 Not happy with the text position?
 You can select the Move Tool to reposition the text.

 If you want to freely scale the text instead of changing the font size, you can select the text and check the Show Transform Controls option on the top menu.

 You’ll see your text inside a bounding box, which means you can scale it freely without going to the Character panel to change the font size.

-You might also be interested to know the answers to the following questions related to adding text to image in Photoshop.
+You might also be interested to know the answers to the following questions related to adding text to images in Photoshop.

-How do I edit text in a picture in Photoshop?
+How do I edit the text in a picture in Photoshop?

 How do I make text bigger than 72 in Photoshop?